cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 Simply put, the transport layer includes:

 * **Light Clients** - ICS [2](https://github.com/cosmos/ibc/tree/master/spec/core/ics-002-client-semantics), [6](https://github.com/cosmos/ibc/tree/master/spec/client/ics-006-solo-machine-client), [7](https://github.com/cosmos/ibc/tree/master/spec/client/ics-007-tendermint-client), [8](https://github.com/cosmos/ibc/tree/master/spec/client/ics-008-wasm-client), [9](https://github.com/cosmos/ibc/tree/master/spec/client/ics-009-loopback-client), [10](https://github.com/cosmos/ibc/tree/master/spec/client/ics-010-grandpa-client)
   IBC clients are light clients that are identified by a unique client ID.
 IBC clients track the consensus state of other blockchains and the proof specs of those blockchains required to properly verify proofs against the client's consensus state.
-A client can be associated with any number of connections to the counterparty chain
+A client can be associated with any number of connections to the counterparty chain.
 * **Connections** - [ICS 3](https://github.com/cosmos/ibc/tree/master/spec/core/ics-003-connection-semantics)
    Connections, once established, are responsible for facilitating all cross-chain verifications of an IBC state.
 A connection can be associated with any number of channels.
 Connections encapsulate two `ConnectionEnd` objects on two separate blockchains.
 Each `ConnectionEnd` is associated with a light client of the other blockchain - for example, the counterparty blockchain.
 The connection handshake is responsible for verifying that the light clients on each chain are the correct ones for their respective counterparties.

 * **Channels** - [ICS 4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics)
   A module on one blockchain can communicate with other modules on other blockchains by sending, receiving, and acknowledging packets through channels that are uniquely identified by the (`channelID`, `portID`) tuple.
 Channels encapsulate two `ChannelEnd`s that are associated with a connection.
 Channels provide a way to have different types of information relayed between chains, but do not increase the total capacity.
 Just like connections, channels are established with a handshake.
-  A channel can be `ORDERED`, where packets from a sending module must be processed by the receiving module in the order they were sent.
-Or a channel can be `UNORDERED`, where packets from a sending module are processed in the order they arrive (might be in a different order than they were sent).
+  A channel can be `ORDERED`, where packets from a sending module must be processed by the receiving module in the order they were sent, or `UNORDERED`, where packets from a sending module are processed in the order they arrive (which might be different from the order they were sent).

 * **Ports** - [ICS 5](https://github.com/cosmos/ibc/tree/master/spec/core/ics-005-port-allocation)
   An IBC module can bind to any number of ports.
 Each port must be identified by a unique `portID`.
-The `portID` denotes the type of application, for example for fungible token transfer, the `portID` is `transfer`.
+The `portID` denotes the type of application, for example in fungible token transfers the `portID` is `transfer`.

 While this background information is useful, IBC modules do not need to interact at all with these lower-level abstractions.